sagotoons/fuzzytools/README.md

 - floor with shadow only
 - world shader with stylized sky
 - sunlight and rim light
-- optimized EEVEE settings like AO and Bloom
+- optimize EEVEE settings like AO and Bloom

 _Scene Builder is specifically created for a fast EEVEE pipeline, but many aspects still work in Cycles._